 Aortic valve monitoring enters the picture

 Lp(a) is now recognised as a causal risk factor for calcific aortic valve stenosis — not just coronary disease.
-The 2022 European Atherosclerosis Society consensus explicitly highlights this link, noting that the oxidized phospholipids carried by Lp(a) particles appear to drive valve calcification.[4]
+The 2022 European Atherosclerosis Society consensus and the 2026 ACC/AHA Guideline on the Management of Dyslipidemia explicitly highlight this link, noting that the oxidized phospholipids carried by Lp(a) particles appear to drive valve calcification.[4]
 For patients with elevated Lp(a), periodic echocardiographic monitoring of aortic valve function becomes clinically reasonable.

 05